middlenebel/middlenebel-server/doc/08-2-Building-Front.md

-# Hot-to Build Middlenebel
+# How-to Build Middlenebel-Server

-sudo chown -R owner:group directory
+## Requirements

-## Build Server
+You will need some common utilities that will not explained in this text:

-## Install Git
+apt, git, docker, kubectl.

 ## Install g++
 sudo apt install g++